pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

 BLAKE2
 ~~~~~~

 `BLAKE2`_ is a cryptographic hash function specified in :rfc:`7693`.
-It
-supports keying, personalization, and salting.

 .. note::

-    As of OpenSSL 1.1.0 BLAKE2 is only supported as an unkeyed hash with no
-    personalization or salting features.
+    While the RFC specifies keying, personalization, and salting features,
+    these are not supported at this time due to limitations in OpenSSL 1.1.0.

 .. class:: BLAKE2b(digest_size)